emilkurian/FIO_test/README.md

 ### command line arguements/parameters:

 -d, --device: devices you would like to benchmark

--s, -- ize: size of FIO file genereated during benchmark -o, --output: folder to save FIO output + CSV file if requested -rw, --readwrite: (random or sequential)(read,write) -n, --numjobs: number of jobs to run
+-s, --size: size of FIO file genereated during benchmark

+-o, --output: folder to save FIO output + CSV file if requested

+-rw, --readwrite: (random or sequential)(read,write)

+-n, --numjobs: number of jobs to run

 **Examples**: